dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
-Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
+_Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
-vars2study: a character vector of column names of Pheno_data_table object to be studied varType : a character vector indicating the type of variables vars2study.
-Possible options: cat (categorical variable type), ord (ordinal variable type) dist_method : the distance measure to be used.
+_vars2study_: a character vector of column names of Pheno_data_table object to be studied _varType_ : a character vector indicating the type of variables vars2study.
+Possible options: cat (categorical variable type), ord (ordinal variable type)
+_dist_method_ : the distance measure to be used.
 This must be one of "euclidean", "maximum", "manhattan", "canberra", "binary" or "minkowski"
-clust_method : the agglomeration method to be used.
-This should be (an unambiguous abbreviation of) one of "ward.D", "ward.D2", "single", "complete", "average" (= UPGMA), "mcquitty" (= WPGMA), "median" (= WPGMC) or "centroid" (= UPGMC) main_title : a character string indicating an overall title for the plot outputFileFolder :  a character string indicating the output directory pathway
+_clust_method_: the agglomeration method to be used.
+This should be (an unambiguous abbreviation of) one of "ward.D", "ward.D2", "single", "complete", "average" (= UPGMA), "mcquitty" (= WPGMA), "median" (= WPGMC) or "centroid" (= UPGMC)
+_main_title_: a character string indicating an overall title for the plot
+_outputFileFolder_:  a character string indicating the output directory pathway

 __Output data files__